MarkyXXIII/portfolio_2.0/README.md

 * [Project Status](#project-status)

 ## General info
 Second attempt at a portfolio website.
 I have used a template here, as I wanted to practice looking through, and editing, code that wasn't originally written by me.
-It also gave me the opportunity to fiddle with Bootstrap and jQuery
+It also gave me the opportunity to play around with Bootstrap and jQuery.

 ## Screenshots